-Animal Equality’s Shocking Virtual Reality Film Gets Major Attention At The Sundance Film Festival
+Animal Equality’s Virtual Reality Film Gets Attention At Sundance

 Animal Equality has joined forces with Condition One to introduce a revolutionary means in animal protection through use of virtual reality at the 2016 Sundance Film Festival in Park City, Utah.
 With the 360-degree immersive experience, viewers are transported into a whole new world.
 Our 12-minute video inside a factory farm and slaughterhouse leaves the observer breathless with magnified empathy.